Shader modules

 Finish by defining an array that contains these two structs, which we’ll later use to reference them in the actual pipeline creation step.

-That’s all there is to describing the programmable stages of the pipeline.
-In the next chapter we’ll look at the fixed-function stages.
+That’s all there is describing the programmable stages of the pipeline.
+In the next chapter, we’ll look at the fixed-function stages.